Debt Camel

 What deals you may get depends on how much equity you have.
 Equity is the current house value minus your mortgage, so you need a rough value for your house.
 If you have more than 20% equity you will have a wider choice of deals and they will be cheaper than if you have only 10%.

-There are three main situations where it probably isn’t a good idea to get a new fixed rate:
+There are two main situations where it probably isn’t a good idea to get a new fixed rate:

 • when you are close to the end of a repayment mortgage, staying on a variable rate makes sense.
 The interest you are being charged is dropping every month, so the gains from fixing are less.